ahderman/limette-challenge/README.md

 - Get rid of NewTask type if not needed
 - Name event handlers better
 - Add tests
+- Dockerize the application (split Mongo into its own process?)
+- Deploy the application
 - Internationalisation
 - Move CSS next to component
 - Promote CSS to Sass